mako-anon/mako/README.md

-# Semi-supervised Lifelong Learning Experiments
+# Mako: Semi-supervised Continual Learning with Minimal Labeled Data via Data Programming

 This code repository is used for semi-supervised lifelong learning experiments presented in paper **Mako: semi-supervised continual learning with minimal labeled data via data programming**.